Instant Pot DUO Nova Review

 In designing the DUO Nova, Instant Pot took an already user-friendly machine and added a convenient pressure release button.

-The DUO Nova's control panel makes navigating its multiple cooking features and settings quite easy.
-There is a dedicated button for each of its cooking presets, making it easy to quickly dial in rice or soup settings.
-A large LCD display clearly displays feedback if you want to cycle through some of the advanced features, such as adjusting the pressure level, programming in a delayed start, or adjusting the cooking time.
+The control panel makes navigating its multiple cooking features and settings quite easy.
+A dedicated button for each cooking presets make it easy to quickly dial in rice or soup settings.
+A large LCD clearly displays feedback if you want to cycle through some advanced features, such as adjusting the pressure level, programming in a delayed start, or adjusting the cooking time.
+We've always Instant Pot models because the lid can be stored upright in either of the handles on either side of the machine.
+This allows you to put the lid out of the way, no matter which hand you like to stir with, without setting it down on a potentially dirty countertop.

 Cooking Performance

-We also had great luck prepping a variety of grains, including rice and quinoa, in the DUO Nova.
+We also had great luck prepping various grains, including rice and quinoa, in the DUO Nova.
 Things generally came out a bit more moist and sticky rather than fluffy, but we generally enjoyed the texture.
+It also performed well in our meat cooking tests, successfully rendering a tough brisket cut into a tender and enjoyable feast.
+If we really split hairs, there are other models we've tested that can create a bit more tenderness in meat, but the differences are minor and would likely only be noticed by the most discerning barbeques aficionados.

-The DUO Nova also performed well in our meat cooking tests, successfully rendering a tough cut of brisket into a tender and enjoyable feast.
-If we really split hairs, there are other models we've tested that are able to create a bit more tenderness in meat, but the differences are minor and would likely only be noticed by the most discerning barbeques aficionados.
-Additionally, we found that many meat-based pressure cooker recipes suggest significantly longer cooking times than Instant Pot suggests for the same cut of meat.
-In those situations we generally found Instant Pot's recommendations to be more on point, with the longer cook times bringing about slightly drier and tougher results.
+Additionally, we found many meat-based pressure cooker recipes suggest significantly longer cooking times than Instant Pot suggests for the same cut of meat.
+In those situations, we generally found Instant Pot's recommendations to be more on point, with the longer cook times bringing about slightly drier and tougher results.

 Ease of Cleaning